-Join us for Further Mykonos: The Eternal Festival, a three-day music and arts festival exploring topics of festivalization and cultural heritage to mark the unveiling of a large-scale sculptural installation inspired by the ancient and mythological history of the region took place from June 7 to 9, 2019.
+Further Mykonos: The Eternal Festival, a three-day music and arts festival exploring topics of festivalization and cultural heritage to mark the unveiling of a large-scale sculptural installation inspired by the ancient and mythological history of the region took place from June 7 to 9, 2019.

 Delos, a small island to the southwest of Mykonos awash in spectacular ruins, was a major cult center of the ancient world and the site of what might have been the first cross-cultural festival in human history—the Delia, a quadrennial celebration in honor of the Delos-born sun god Apollo.
 Several thousand years later, festival culture is once again ascendant.
 Contemporary gatherings like Burning Man, Primavera Sound and AfrikaBurn draw pilgrims from across the globe for communal ritual, revelry and cross-cultural musical exchange accompanied by large-scale participatory works by a new breed of visual artist.
 At the same time, more traditional gatherings, like the world sacred music festivals in Fez and Rajistan, are seeing a resurgence.